-1. You've been put in charge of a bake sale for a local charity, at which you are planning to sell cookies and cupcakes.
+You've been put in charge of a bake sale for a local charity, at which you are planning to sell cookies and cupcakes.
 What would a production possibilities graph of this situation show?
 [LO 2.1]

 Answer: On one axis, the production possibilities graph would show the total number of cookies you could bake if you spent all of your time and resources baking cookies.
 The other axis would show the total amount of cupcakes you could bake if you spent all of your time and resources baking cupcakes.
-The two endpoints would be connected by a downwardsloping line.
+The two endpoints would be connected by a downward-sloping line.
 The slope of this line would represent the tradeoff (opportunity cost) you face between baking cookies and baking cupcakes.
 If you bake more cupcakes, you must bake fewer cookies.
 The production possibilities graph would show all of the combinations of cookies and cupcakes you could produce with your time and resources.

 2. You manage two employees at a pet salon.
-Your employees perform two tasks, giving flea baths and grooming animals.
-If you constructed a single production possibilities frontier for flea baths and grooming that combined both of your employees' work efforts, would you expect the production possibilities frontier to be linear (a straight line)?
+Your employees perform two tasks: giving flea baths and grooming animals.
+If you constructed a single production possibilities frontier for flea baths and grooming that combined both of your employees, would you expect the production possibilities frontier to be linear (a straight line)?
 Explain why or why not.
 [LO 2.1]

-Answer: You would not expect a production possibilities frontier that combined both of your employees' work efforts to be linear.
+Answer: You would not expect a production possibilities frontier that combined both of your employees to be linear.
 Each worker would likely differ in her relative skills at grooming and giving flea baths and would therefore differ in the opportunity cost for performing each task.

-3. You and another volunteer are in charge of a bake sale for a local charity, at which you are planning to sell cookies and cupcakes.
+3. Back at the bake sale (see review question 1), suppose another volunteer is going to help you bake.
 What would it mean for one of you to have an absolute advantage at baking cookies or cupcakes?
 Could one of you have an absolute advantage at baking both items?
 [LO 2.2]

-Answer: If you have an absolute advantage in the production of cupcakes (or cookies), it means that you can produce more cupcakes (or cookies) in total with the same amount of resources than the other volunteer.
+Answer: If you have an absolute advantage in the production of cupcakes (or cookies) it means that you can produce more cupcakes (or cookies) in total with the same amount of resources than the other volunteer.
 Absolute advantage is about having greater productivity.
 You could have an absolute advantage in baking both cupcakes and cookies if you are more productive in both goods than the other volunteer.

-4. You and another volunteer are in charge of a bake sale for a local charity, at which you are planning to sell cookies and cupcakes.
-What would it mean for you or the other volunteer to have a comparative advantage at baking cookies or cupcakes?
+4. What would it mean for you or the other volunteer to have a comparative advantage at baking cookies or cupcakes?
 Could one of you have a comparative advantage at baking both items?
 [LO 2.2]